gyanl/gyanl.github.io/_posts/2021-04-23-great-portfolios.md

 11. [Yuma Naito](https://yumanaito.com/) <br>Yuma is a Graphic Designer and this website uses a Swiss Grid to show off some great work.

 12. [Vedant Jain](https://www.vedantja.in/)<br>Vedant’s website has some neat case studies and a grainy VCR background that I love.

+13. [Eric Zhang](https://www.ekzhang.com)<br>Eric is a is a software engineer, researcher, and designer.
+His website documents his many open source projects, and I love the clean layout.

 ## Blogs